}

 • BREAKDOWN

-Qualtitative factors and combinations determines:
+Qualitative factors and combinations determine:

 • Allowed trade types

-• Sizing limits
+• Conviction limits

 • Re-entry behavior